Abra Kadabra (character): DC Rebirth

 Abra Kadabra makes his Post-DC Rebirth debut in the Titans series.
 He first appears as a bumbling and terrible party magician known as Mister Hocus Pocus.
 When Lilith forms a psionic link with Wally West to try and uncover who or what removed 10 years of history from everyone's memories, she accidentally awakens Abra Kadabra from within Mister Hocus Pocus.
 Abra Kadabra reveals he is the one who made Wally disappear and he will now destroy him.

 Abra Kadabra creates younger puppet duplicates of the Titans and has them fight the Titans.
 When the puppet Lilith finds Linda Park and tells Abra Kadabra of her importance to Wally, Abra Kadabra realizes that history is broken, knowing that Wally and Linda will not meet years from now.
 Abra Kadabra realizes that his plans must be sped up, and before he can contemplate this any further, he is attacked by Garth.
 Abra tries to kill him, but only succeeds in injuring Garth due to Wally's interference.
 Abra Kadabra reveals to Wally that he removed the latter from time and recollection because he always managed to thwart Abra Kadabra's plans, and disappears with his puppet Titans afterwards.
 At the theater, Abra Kadabra tries to receive evaluations of the Titans from his puppets.
-Abra Kadabra reveals his origin (which is similar to his Pre-Flashpoint origin) to his puppets, revealing that he is from the future and traveled back in time to become famous, but his plans were always thwarted by the Flash (Barry Allen) and Kid Flash (Wally West).
+Abra Kadabra reveals his origin (which is similar to his pre-Flashpoint origin) to his puppets, revealing that he is from the future and traveled back in time to become famous, but his plans were always thwarted by the Flash (Barry Allen) and Kid Flash (Wally West).
 Abra Kadabra then used almost all of his power to throw Wally into the time stream, but it removed his memories in the process.
-Intrigued as to why history has been knocked askew, due to the fact Wally knows Linda (even hinting that he knows the true perpetrator), Abra Kadabra begins to craft an even greater trick and he kidnaps Linda from in front of Wally.
+Intrigued as to why history has been knocked askew, due to the fact Wally knows Linda (even hinting that he knows the true perpetrator), Abra Kadabra begins to craft an even greater trick and kidnaps Linda in front of Wally.

 He then attempts to force Wally into a position where Wally will run himself into the Speed Force, believing that Wally will be unable to return without Linda as his 'lightning rod', but Wally is able to return by using the Titans as his own lightning rod after talking with a representation of his memories of Linda in the Speed Force, which assures him that he can still win Linda back.
 With Abra Kadabra defeated and sending him into the time stream, Lilith notes that she cannot understand Abra Kadabra's madness, but picked up a key word in his thoughts as "Manhattan".